brillout/awesome-react-components/readme.md

  - [react-joyride](https://github.com/gilbarbara/react-joyride) - Create walkthroughs and guided tours for your ReactJS apps.
 Now with standalone tooltips!.
  - [material-color-hash](https://github.com/BelkaLab/material-color-hash) - Hash strings to Material UI colors.
  - [react-facebook](https://github.com/CherryProjects/react-facebook) - Facebook components like a Login button, Like, Share, Comments, Page or Embedded Post.
+ - [react-filter-control](https://github.com/komarovalexander/react-filter-control) - The React filterbuilder component for building the filter criteria in the UI.